Murshid69/test_wallet_adapter/README.md

 ## Description

-Phantom Wallet connection is working on desktop, but not on android device, giving back `WalletNotReadyError`
+Phantom Wallet connection is working on desktop, on android device, giving back `Wallet is Ready`

 ## Versions